 How to Reintroduce Whole Grains on Phase 2

 Once your cravings are under control on Phase 1 and you’re ready to transition to Phase 2, you can begin to slowly reintroduce whole grains.
 Start with 1 serving daily and gradually build up to 3 servings per day.
 During the first week of Phase 2, it's best to add 1 serving to your morning meal, which will help stabilize your blood sugar early in the day.
-Try eating a high-fiber cereal with milk or yogurt, for example.
+Try eating a high-fiber cereal with milk or yogurt, for example, or one of our high-fiber South Beach Diet Meal Bars.
 If your cravings return, experiment with different whole grains (paying attention to the recommended serving size) until you find those that keep your cravings under control.

 If you’re following the South Beach Diet Gluten Solution Program, on Phase 2 you’ll gradually reintroduce nutritious gluten-free grains, such as quinoa, buckwheat, and brown rice over the first 14 days.
 You’ll work up to a daily maximum of three servings of gluten-free whole grains.
 After four weeks of being gluten-free, you’ll be able to gradually reintroduce gluten-containing starches, like whole-wheat pasta, barley, and whole-grain bread, to determine whether or not you are gluten-sensitive.
 Monitor yourself carefully to see if any symptoms or cravings reappear.